Publication of Laws

 1. Publication of Laws

 The bills become laws when they are accepted by the Assembly.
 However, the laws must be published in the Official Gazette in order to be binding and to be enforced.

-Laws are forwarded to the Prime Ministry by the President of the Republic to be published in the Official Gazette within 15 days following their submission to the President.
+Laws are forwarded to the President of the Republic to be published in the Official Gazette within 15 days.
 If the President does not deem it appropriate to publish the bill as a whole or in part, he or she may send it back to the Assembly for re-consideration with his or her justification.
 However, the President cannot send the budget bills back to the Assembly for re-consideration.

 The date of entry into force shall be clearly stated in the laws.
 A date for entry into force can be determined for the bill as a whole, or different dates may be determined for the different articles of the bill.
-The laws in which the dates of entry into force are not determined shall enter into force 45 days after their publication in the Official Gazette.
+The laws in which the dates of entry into force are not determined shall enter into force the same day of their publication in the Official Gazette.